bhamail/muffet-filter/README.md

 Tips
 ----
+* For large sites, there may be memory issues, so try limiting the check to just one page initially by adding this
+  argument: `--muffet-arg=--one-page-only`.

 * Use the `--muffet-arg=-f` or `--muffet-arg=--ignore-fragments` option to ignore url fragments.
 This is useful when you have a lot of links that are auto-generated that do not render correctly during the muffet check, as can occur in anchor links in the `README.md` file at the root of a GitHub project.